simonadamprog/dependency-analyzer/README.md

   - Display dependency graph statistics.
   - Display circular dependencies.

+Tested with Gradle 7.5.1

 ### Usage

+#### Plugin
+- To add this plugin to your root project:
+  - `id 'hu.web220.dependency.analyzer' version '1.0.0'` (Under approval)

 #### `searchLibraryConnections`:
 You must call this gradle task with the `lib` parameter,